rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - Memory Throughput [Gbyte/s] 308.75
     - This is much lower than my GPU's bandwidth of 960.0.
 Since we saw in the SOL section that we are memory bound, this means that the performance limiter is the caches.
-- Communications between DRAM (Device Memory) and L2:
+- Communications between DRAM (Device memory) and L2:
     - 1.07 GB reads, which corresponds to:
   $2^{27}(\text{size}) \times 2 (\text{A and B}) \times 4 (\text{bytes per float})=1.07\times 10^9$ bytes.
    There is half as much writes, corresponding to A being modified.
 Both A and B are loaded once into the L2 cache, and A is written back only once into DRAM Good !